DesignyourCode/video-tracking/README.md

 <video data-title="Title of Video Goes here">
 ```

-You can also define a cateory for your video when it is put into GA.
+You can also define a category for your video when it is put into GA.

 ```
 <video data-gacategory="welcome video">